Ricardo Zulueta: Early life

-Playing career
+Career

 Zulueta signed for the rojiblanco club in the 1927–28 season, making his debut in a 1928 Copa del Rey group stage match against Athletic Bilbao on 11 March 1928, starting as a goalkeeper in a 2–4 loss.
 In two years there, he played mostly as a substitute and only made three appearances in the newly-formed La Liga.
 He then went on to play for the Castilla CF of the Tercera División, which later became a feeder club for Real Madrid ,from where he went to Nacional de Madrid of the Segunda División, with whom he played for two seasons between 1934 and 1936, under coach Josep Samitier, featuring alongside another former Atlético player Francisco Moriones.

 On 7 June 1936, Zulueta played with Nacional de Madrid against the Railway Sports Group in an amateur tournament while the coup d'état that was going to precipitate the Spanish Civil War was being plotted.
 On 23 August, he played his last football match representing a Madrid selection against a AD Tarancón side that was reinforced by players from Madrid, to benefit the blood hospitals that were receiving wounded from the war front.